- Original research article

 When producing an effective investigational instrument in two languages, it is much more convenient to consider the two versions of the questionnaire [15, 22, 23].
 One of the most widely used methods for “translating” a questionnaire from one language to another is the “translating/back-translating method”, which consists of four different operational phases [22, 23]: 1) the initial translation from the research language to the foreign language by a bilingual translator; 2) back-translation: in other words, a new translation, this time from the foreign language to the research language by a translator different from that one who performed the first translation, and who is not familiar with the original version of the questionnaire; 3) comparison between the two versions of the questionnaire written in the research language; 4) in the event of substantial differences between the two versions, the preparation of a new draft translation containing the necessary changes is needed.
 This procedure was strictly adopted for translating the NHQ-2 from Italian into English language.

-Methodological steps for a questionnaire validation in two languages
+The essential methodological steps for a questionnaire validation are summarized in Table 1.

 The operational steps towards the definitive version of the novel questionnaire